-At the local level, our dues are used for paper, printing, envelopes and postage for our yearly, hard copy, informational mail outs to 500 of our nearly 800 members, for whom we do not have email addresses.
+At the local level, our dues are used for paper, printing, envelopes and postage for our yearly, hard copy, informational mail outs to 450 of our 800 plus members, for whom we do not have email addresses.
 Other printing costs include flyers and agendas for our meetings, luncheons and seminars.
 In addition, we have luncheon costs for guests and speakers and sometimes luncheon room charges.
 We also have a website that costs us yearly for the domain and the carrier.
 Each year we have expenses for a new retiree welcome event, whether it be a party or happy hour.
 Also, each year, we try to send the president and the treasurer to the CTA-R Annual Leadership Conference.

 The SDEA-Retired Executive Committee is made up of all volunteers, who spend their own time, travel expenses and efforts on behalf of our retirees.

 We hope this clarify just what membership in SDEA/CTA/NEA-R does for us.

 Norma J. Heeter, Proud Past President of SDEA-Retired

 Judy and Great Grandchild

 The Broken Yolk Café is Mission Valley was the gathering-place for our first breakfast social since the pandemic.
 Outside on the patio, the weather was great and the camaraderie even better.
 Twenty-three retirees enjoyed good food, good service by the restaurant staff and a few updates from Debbie Redenabaugh, SDEA/CTA/NEA-R President.

 Attendees were treated to prize drawings consisting of a variety of gift cards, like Target, Starbucks and Home Depot, along with a few items like calendars, bags, etc.